cym13/cym13.github.io/source/review_crypto_d.rst

 Fermat primality test, saw a reference to the Baillie-PSW and thought "here is a good way to improve my prime generation".
 And it is!

-The basic idea of Baillie-PSW is that, since both Fermat and Lucas-Lehmer have false positives but these false positives do not overlap, whatever number passes both tests is almost surely prime.
+The basic idea of Baillie-PSW is that, since both Fermat and Lucas have false positives but these false positives do not overlap, whatever number passes both tests is almost surely prime.